what is a heat pump

 But what is a heat pump, and what does it do?

-In this comprehensive guide from Eco Happy, we’ll explore what heat pumps are, how they work, and examine their environmental impact.
+In this comprehensive guide, we’ll explore what heat pumps are, how they work, and examine their environmental impact.
 We’ll also discuss the terminology and costs involved with having one installed.

 Heat Pump Basics